sc68cal/openstack-networking-guide/scenario-dvr/scenario-dvr.md

 The network node contains the following components:

+1. Open vSwitch agent managing virtual switches, connectivity among them, and interaction via virtual ports with other network components such as namespaces, Linux bridges, and underlying interfaces.

-1. DHCP agent managing the *qdhcp* namespace.
+1. DHCP agent managing the `qdhcp` namespaces.

-  1. The *dhcp* namespace provides DHCP services for instances on networks using legacy and distributed routers.
+  1. The `dhcp` namespaces provide DHCP services for instances using tenant networks on legacy and distributed routers.

-1. L3 agent managing the *qrouter* and *snat* namespaces.
+1. L3 agent managing the `qrouter` and `snat` namespaces.

-  1. For instances on networks using distributed routers, the *qrouter* namespace serves no purpose.
+  1. For instances using tenant networks on distributed routers, the `qrouter` namespaces serve no purpose.

-  1. For instances on networks using legacy routers, the *qrouter* namespace performs SNAT between tenant and external networks.
-     It also routes metadata traffic between instances and the metadata agent.
+  1. For instances using tenant networks using legacy routers, the `qrouter` namespaces perform SNAT between tenant and external networks.
+They also route metadata traffic between instances using tenant networks on legacy routers and the metadata agent.

-  1. For instances on networks using distributed routers, the *snat* namespace performs SNAT between tenant and external networks for instances without a floating IP address.
+  1. For instances using tenant networks on distributed routers, the `snat` namespaces perform SNAT between tenant and external networks for instances without a floating IP address.

 1. Metadata agent handling metadata operations.

-  1. The metadata agent handles metadata operations for instances on networks using legacy routers.
+  1. The metadata agent handles metadata operations for instances using tenant networks using legacy routers.

 ![Neutron DVR Scenario - Network Node Components](../common/images/networkguide-neutron-dvr-network2.png "Neutron DVR Scenario - Network Node Components")

 The compute nodes contain the following components:

+1. Open vSwitch agent managing virtual switches, connectivity among them, and interaction via virtual ports with other network components such as namespaces, Linux bridges, and underlying interfaces.

-1. L3 agent managing the *qrouter* and *fip* namespaces.
+1. L3 agent managing the `qrouter` and `fip` namespaces.

-  1. For instances on networks using distributed routers, the *qrouter* namespace routes east-west network traffic among tenant networks on the same distributed router regardless of fixed or floating IP addresses.
+  1. For instances using tenant networks on distributed routers, the `qrouter` namespaces route *east-west* network traffic among tenant networks the same distributed router regardless of fixed or floating IP addresses.

-  1. For instances on networks using distributed routers, the *fip* namespace performs DNAT and SNAT between tenant and external networks.
+  1. For instances using tenant networks on distributed routers, the `fip` namespaces perform DNAT and SNAT between tenant and external networks.

+1. Metadata agent handling metadata operations.

+  1. The metadata agent handles metadata operations for instances using tenant networks on distributed routers.

+1. Linux bridges handling security groups.

+  1. Due to limitations with Open vSwitch and *iptables*, the Networking service uses a Linux bridge to manage security groups for instances.

 ![Neutron DVR Scenario - Compute Node Components](../common/images/networkguide-neutron-dvr-compute2.png "Neutron DVR Scenario - Compute Node Components")

 ### Network traffic flows

-For instances without a floating IP address on networks using distributed routers, the network node routes north-south network traffic between tenant and external networks.
+For instances without a floating IP address using tenant networks on distributed routers, the network node routes *north-south* network traffic between tenant and external networks.

+Note: The term *north-south* generally defines network traffic that travels between tenant and external networks (typically the Internet).

+General flow of instance network traffic from an instance to the external network:

+1. Instance network traffic with a destination outside of the tenant network egresses the instance (1) `tap` interface and travels to the Linux bridge `qbr` via `veth` pair.

+1. Security group rules (2) on the Linux bridge `qbr` handle state tracking for the instance network traffic.

+1. The instance network traffic egresses port `qvb` on the Linux bridge `qbr` and travels to the Open vSwitch integration bridge `br-int` via `veth` pair.

+1. The instance network traffic egresses the Open vSwitch integration bridge `br-int` and travels to the Open vSwitch tunnel bridge `br-tun` that wraps it in a VXLAN or GRE tunnel.

+1. The VXLAN or GRE tunnel egresses the physical tunnel interface on the compute node and travels to the physical tunnel interface on the network node.

+1. The Open vSwitch tunnel bridge `br-tun` unwraps the instance traffic from the VXLAN or GRE tunnel.

+1. The instance network traffic egresses the Open vSwitch tunnel bridge `br-tun` and travels to the Open vSwitch integration bridge `br-int`.

+1. The instance network traffic egresses port `sg` on the Open vSwitch tunnel bridge `br-tun` and travels to the `sg` interface in the `snat` namespace (3).
+The `sg` interface contains the tenant network gateway IP address.
+In this example, 192.168.1.1/24.

+1. The *iptables* service (4) performs SNAT on the instance network traffic using the `qg` interface in the `snat` namespace (5) as the source IP address.

+1. The translated instance network traffic egresses the `qg` interface in the `snat` namespace and travels to the Open vSwitch external bridge `br-ex`.

+1. The translated instance network traffic egresses the Open vSwitch external bridge `br-ex` and travels to the external network via the physical external interface on the network node.

 ![Neutron DVR Scenario - Network Traffic Flow - North/South with Fixed IP Address](../common/images/networkguide-neutron-dvr-flowns1.png "Neutron DVR Scenario - Network Traffic Flow - North/South with Fixed IP Address")

-For instances with a floating IP address on networks using distributed routers, the compute node containing the instance routes north-south network traffic between tenant and external networks.
+For instances with a floating IP address using tenant networks on distributed routers, the compute node containing the instance routes *north-south* network traffic between tenant and external networks.
 This traffic flow avoids the network node.
+For simplicity, the following steps only cover the flow of instance network from the external network to an instance.

+General flow of instance network traffic from the external network to an instance:

+1. External network traffic travels to the Open vSwitch external bridge `br-ex` via the physical external interface on the compute node.

+1. To be continued...

 ![Neutron DVR Scenario - Network Traffic Flow - North/South with Floating IP Address](../common/images/networkguide-neutron-dvr-flowns2.png "Neutron DVR Scenario - Network Traffic Flow - North/South with Floating IP Address")

-For instances with or without a floating IP address on networks using distributed routers, the compute nodes route network traffic among tenant networks on the same distributed virtual router.
+For instances with or without a floating IP address using networks on distributed routers, the compute nodes route *east-west* network traffic among tenant networks on the same distributed virtual router.
 This traffic flow avoids the network node.

+Note: The term *east-west* generally defines network traffic that travels within a tenant network or between tenant networks.

 ![Neutron DVR Scenario - Network Traffic Flow - East/West](../common/images/networkguide-neutron-dvr-flowew1.png "Neutron DVR Scenario - Network Traffic Flow - East/West")